dxdesjardins/GDPool/README.md

 // Removing all pooled objects from the SceneTree and returning them to their Object Pools.
 // (Useful before QueueFreeing a Scene) PoolManager.Instance.OnReturnObjectsToPool.Invoke();

+// Printing debug info on the size and utilization of all pools.
+PoolManager.Instance.PrintStatus();
 ```

 Background